EMMA Help Topics

 Downloading a University of Michigan Press item

-The University of Michigan Press collection is comes to us courtesy of Bibliovault.
+The University of Michigan Press collection comes to us courtesy of Bibliovault.
 These items are delivered directly to the signed-in user from an internal EMMA collection server.

 Downloading an item from a BiblioVault collection

-The University of Michigan Press collection is comes to us courtesy of Bibliovault.
+The University of Michigan Press collection comes to us courtesy of Bibliovault.
 These items are delivered directly to the signed-in user from an internal EMMA collection server.

 Downloading an EMMA item